ManticoreGamesInc/platform-documentation/src/extensions.md

-# IDE Tools
+# IDE Extensions

+!!! warning
+    Flagged for Review.
+    Incomplete or outdated information may be present.

-There are a bunch of ways you can improve the experience of scripting in Core.
+There are a bunch of ways you can improve the experience of scripting in CORE.
 If you are happy with the inbuilt editor, feel free to skip this section (it is only intended for power users).